 Several years ago he has been given the title of Professor by the Senate of his home state Bremen.
 He teaches Film and Media Production whenever his schedule allows.

-He is a member of the Academy of Motion Picture Arts and Sciences, the Academy of Television Arts and Sciences, the British Academy for Film and Television Arts and the European Film Academy.
-He is also a member of and has served for three terms on the board of directors of the Visual Effects Society.
+He is a member of the Academy of Motion Picture Arts and Sciences, the Academy of Television Arts and Sciences, the British Academy for Film and Television Arts and the Producer's Guild.
+He is of course also a member of the VES and has served for three terms on the board of directors.